ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ```
 {: screen}

+### Creating a file share with customer-managed encryption from the CLI
+{: #fs-create-encrypted-share-cli}

+By default, {{site.data.keyword.filestorage_vpc_short}} shares are encrypted with IBM-managed encryption.
+However, you can also create an envelop-encryption for your file shares by using one of the supported key management services to create or import your own root keys.
+For more information, see [Protecting data with envelope encryption](/docs/key-protect?topic=key-protect-envelope-encryption)

+For more information about how to create a file share with customer-managed encryption, see [Creating file shares with customer-managed encryption](/docs/vpc?topic=vpc-file-storage-vpc-encryption&interface=cli#fs-byok-cli).

+### Creating a file share with a replica in another zone with the CLI
+{: #fs-create-share-with-replica-cli}

-To create a file share with replication, see [Create a file share with replication from the CLI](/docs/vpc?topic=vpc-file-storage-create-replication&interface=cli#fs-create-new-share-replica-cli).
+For more information about how to create a file share with a replica simultanously, see [Create a file share with replication from the CLI](/docs/vpc?topic=vpc-file-storage-create-replication&interface=cli#fs-create-new-share-replica-cli).
-{: tip}

 ## Creating a file share with the API
 {: #file-storage-create-api}